National Registration Act 1939: Scotland

 The registration process in Scotland was conducted by the General Register Office for Scotland.
 The register was used as the basis for the NHS Central Register from 1948 onwards but, unlike in England and Wales, the original register books remained with the General Register Office and are now held by the National Records of Scotland (NRS).
 Following a successful application under the Freedom of Information (Scotland) Act 2002 in December 2009, members of the public have been able to apply to the NRS for an official extract from the 1939 register of information concerning people who are no longer living.
 However, on the grounds that a Scottish census record is invariably sealed for 100 years, the information in the extract is limited to the person's address, age, occupation, and marital status at the time of registration.

 Northern Ireland

-Registration records for Northern Ireland are accessible via the Public Record Office of Northern Ireland.
+Registration records for Northern Ireland are held by the Public Record Office of Northern Ireland (PRONI).
+Following two successful applications under the Freedom of Information Act 2000 in 2010, PRONI in principle allows members of the public to submit a request in the form of a general research enquiry to obtain an extract from the 1939 register for a specified address, including information about inhabitants born over 100 years ago and/or residents whose proof of death is submitted with the request.

+However, due to the collapse of the Northern Ireland Assembly between 2017 and 2020, PRONI, as a division within the Assembly's Department for Communities, was unable to fulfil requests.
+Further delays were added by restrictions put in place during the COVID-19 pandemic.

+As of 2010 the collection was unindexed and staff had to retrieve data manually by carrying out a page-by-page search.